Ry-Rousseau/portfolio-guide/README.md

 Welcome to my data portfolio!
 Here I document my projects in data analysis, machine learning, visualization and end-to-end research.

 Every project uses real-world data that I gathered, pre-processed and merged into final datasets.
 Projects are grouped based on their primary focus in data science.
-Featured projects include projects I'm particularly proud of, which provide new contributions in my areas of research.
+Featured projects include projects I'm particularly proud of.

 ## Table of Contents
 - [Featured Projects](#featured-projects)